Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 **Mixed I/O**

-This describes an alternative approach to writing async code: the mixed I/O. "Mixed" - because you mix "synchronous" and asynchronous code.
+This describes an alternative approach to writing async code: mixed I/O.
+"Mixed" - because you mix "synchronous" and asynchronous code.
 With the traditional approach, it is not possible: you have to use async/await all the way down.

 However, you can use greenlets to remove this limitation.
 With greenlet, you can wrap an async function with a regular function.
 I will dwell on the implementation later.
 But it lets you achieve some compatibility between sync and async code.